 Bolton's school system is prominent in the life of this community.
-During the formation of this Plan there was a lot of commentary about an aging population and how families with children often face affordability issues.
+The Bolton Central Schoo District provides an excellent acadmic environment, which is the central purview of the Board of Education.
+Still, during formation of this Plan, there was a lot of commentary about how there is an increasingly aging population and how families with children often face affordability issues which can make it challenging for many working families to reside here.
 This is influencing declining rates of young households, plummeting enrollments, and worker shortages.
-The CPC identifies a need for dialogue about the school's future and its role in Bolton's identity and development.
-They see benefits from planning for optimizing services and possible community use of the school.
+The Comprehensive Planning Committee (CPC) identifies a need for a stronger community dialogue about the school's future and its role in Bolton's identity and development.
+While academics and school services is the focus of the School Board, they foresee potential benefits from planning for optimizing possible community use of the school and collaboration on the potential offering of community services.
 This Plan advocates for exploring ways the Town, private and non-profit actors can collaborate with School officials to ensure that the resources, organization, and policies of school system are harnessed in support of a quality community and sustainable growth.
-Since the school sits prominently downtown, this can involve examining the potential role of the school in addressing community health and wellness, daycare, or other programming needs.
-It can also involve examining possible joint use of school assets for recreation, auxiliary parking in summer and on weekends, or for as yet undefined interests.
-One positive recent development was the School Superintendent's recent expression of interest in working with Town officials in order to establish protocols for using the school's parking lots when the facility is closed.
+One positive recent development was the School Superintendent's expression of interest in working with Town officials in order to establish protocols for the community use of the school's parking lots when the facility is closed, such as in summer.
+Since the school sits prominently downtown, community-based planning for the future of the school can involve examining its potential role in, for example, addressing community health and wellness, daycare, or other programming such as in summer.
+It can also involve examining possible joint use of school assets for recreation, in summer and on weekends, or for as yet undefined objectives.